315+ Telescopes Ranked

 Optical Tube Performance of Nexstar 5SE

-The Celestron NexStar 5SE computerized telescope is based around the C5 optical tube, a telescope with 45 years of heritage that has flown on Space Shuttle missions.
-The C5 is a Schmidt-Cassegrain.
-This means it does have a long focal length of 1250 mm, limiting its field of view somewhat, especially given the scope’s 1.25”-only eyepieces.
-To some extent, the scope is also “boxed in” to high magnifications.
+The Celestron NexStar 5SE computerized telescope is based around the C5 optical tube, a telescope with 45 years of heritage that has even flown on Space Shuttle missions.

 Nexstar 5SE OTA

 The Celestron NexStar 5SE’s 5” aperture is enough to show a fair amount of detail on the Moon and planets.
-But its large secondary mirror, which covers 38% of the diameter, makes resolution and contrast much worse than with a 5″ Newtonian or Maksutov-Cassegrain, and even worse than with a refractor.
-It also reduces the light gathering ability (already fairly small) by a fair amount.
+But its large secondary mirror, which covers 38% of the diameter in the front, makes resolution and contrast much worse than with a 5″ Newtonian, Maksutov-Cassegrain, or refractor.
+It also reduces the light-gathering ability (already fairly small) by a fair amount.

 The 5SE does need to be collimated occasionally, as it is a Schmidt-Cassegrain.